-

 (3) Prohibiting or limiting the use of no‑impact home‑based businesses for the purpose of selling illegal drugs, liquor, operating or maintaining a structured sober living home, pornography, obscenity, or nude or topless dancing or other adult‑oriented businesses.

-(b) A municipality shall not require as a condition of operating a no‑impact home‑based business that the owner or occupant of the property do the following:
+(b) A city shall not require as a condition of operating a no‑impact home‑based business that the owner or occupant of the property do the following:

 (1) Submit a petition for rezoning the property for commercial use.